ibm-cloud-docs/databases-for-cassandra/connecting-external.md

 More details on these drivers, including upgrade guides, can be found on the [Developing applications with Apache Cassandra and DataStax Enterprise](https://docs.datastax.com/en/devapp/doc/devapp/aboutDrivers.html) page.

 Nodetool, and other drivers that are not explicitly stated in the connection capable table, are not supported by {{site.data.keyword.databases-for-cassandra}}.
+Only `Datastax Enterprise (DSE)` drivers are supported for use with {{site.data.keyword.databases-for-cassandra}}.
 {: .note}

 ## Connecting using CQLSH